-A student is expected to have had a college-level introductory science course prior to acceptance into the program.
-Students without an appropriate science background may satisfy the prerequisite by taking BL 101 Introduction to Forensic Science (undergraduate), or FO 230/530 Introduction to Criminalistics, or an approved introductory science course at another institution.
+A student is expected to have completed a college-level introductory science course, with a grade of a "C" or higher, prior to acceptance into the program.
+Students without an appropriate science background may satisfy the prerequisite by taking BL 101 Introduction to Forensic Science (undergraduate), or FO 230 Introduction to Criminalistics, or an approved introductory science course at another institution.
 Review all admission requirements.

 Career Outcomes and Opportunities